ntnubp/Run_MSC_Cancer_expression_network/README.md

 The analysis workflow includes the following steps:

-1. Download the MATLAB scripts provided in this folder.
+1. Download the MATLAB script and functions provided in this folder.

 2. Obtain the expression data from the [Synapse project page](https://www.synapse.org/Synapse:syn68458567/files/).
 Place all data files and MATLAB scripts in the same working folder on your local machine.